 Balanced funds are mutual funds that invest in assets for a specific risk type.
 The type might be conservative, moderate, or aggressive.
 There are dozens of different balanced funds to choose from, including a wide range of actively managed and passively managed types.
 The best balanced funds are almost always those that you can hold for years or even for decades.

-Top balanced funds will have the most important qualities that you'll find in any other type of mutual fund: Investors should only consider no-load funds with low expense ratios, especially when buying index balanced funds.
-If the funds are actively-managed, higher expenses can be justified but there are plenty of outstanding balanced funds with active management that have low expenses.
+The top balanced funds will have all the important qualities that you'll find in any other type of mutual fund.
+You should only consider no-load funds with low expense ratios when buying index funds.
+Higher expense ratios can be justified if the funds are actively managed, but there are plenty of very good balanced funds with active management that have low expenses.

 What Are Balanced Funds?

 Most basic balanced funds contain stocks, bonds, and cash.
 Some also include precious metals like gold and silver, or even commodities like oil.
 Investing in balanced funds is like investing in multiple mutual funds at once.

 Balanced funds usually have a stated objective that's spelled out in the fund prospectus and can be found online.
 Check the fund's company website.

 Most balanced funds are grouped according to their asset allocation.
 The three primary categories are conservative, moderate, and aggressive.
 Conservative funds have an asset allocation of roughly 30% stocks, 50% bonds, and 20% cash.
 Moderate funds are roughly 65% stocks and 35% bonds.
 Aggressive funds will have around 80% stocks and 20% bonds.

 Balanced funds can be used for a variety of investment objectives, tactics, and portfolio management purposes.
 They're often used as standalone investments for beginning investors who want to get a good start with diversified mutual funds.
 They can avoid meeting the minimum initial investment amounts for multiple mutual funds.